DziiRz/Resume-Website/README.md

 ### Installation

-Build Resume-Website from the source and intsall dependencies:
+Build Resume-Website from the source and install dependencies:

 1. **Clone the repository:**